 Why this distinction matters

-If you market everything as “banking,” you blur together:
+If you describe everything as “banking,” you blur together:

 - regulated services